 About the Project

-Beginning in spring 2017, the City will rehabilitate the Rainbow Valley access bridge over Whitemud Creek, under Whitemud Drive.
-Maintenance and rehabilitation will repair damaged components to ensure the bridge is in a safe, functional condition for many more years.
+The City has completed the rehabilitation of the Rainbow Valley access bridge over Whitemud Creek, under Whitemud Drive.
+The maintenance and rehabilitation work repaired the damaged components to ensure the bridge is in a safe, functional condition for many more years.

 Bridge Description and Rehabilitation